dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-13-25-55.png)

-From Reverse Engineering you can right away see that there's a "win" function called unlock_storage().
-If you managed to redirect code execution to it, it will execute a shell, as shown below
+From Reverse Engineering, you can see a "win" function called unlock_storage().
+If you managed to redirect code execution to it, it would execute a shell, as shown below.

 ```c
 int unlock_storage()